 Getting enough sleep, and rising early to mentally prepare for your day can go a long way towards the kind of day you will have.
 You will have more energy, feel more confident, be more alert and therefore more responsive to curveballs, and feel better about what you did that day.
 For the small business owner, this can be a world of difference.

-Later in our marriage, I got a corporate job in the city that required me to get up really early to beat the traffic and make it on time.
+Later in our marriage, I got a corporate job in the city.
+This required me to get up really early to beat the traffic and make it on time.
 I hated having to get up and leave while it was still dark.
 But after a while, my body got into the rhythm, and I started waking up before my alarm.
 I used to be in the habit of going from pillow to car in about 5 minutes flat.
 But when I didn’t snooze the alarm because I was actually already awake, I found I had a much more pleasant morning not being so rushed.
 I went into my day better prepared.
 Those days, I noticed that I accomplished more on my to-do list.
 Soon, even on Saturdays, I was waking up at the same time, and guess what?
 I had more satisfying, productive days off, even though I wasn’t at work!

 Written by Emily Dominguez